lshunak/medicare_data_project/README.md

 - Platform: Snowflake with dbt
 - Approach: SQL-based transformations
 - Goals: Data quality checks, schema consistency, analytics-ready tables

+### Core Technologies

+**Apache Airflow** - orchestrates the workflows.
+It offers robust scheduling with Python flexibility and AWS integration, ideal for managing complex task dependencies.

+**AWS S3** - serves as data lake.
+It is cost-effective for large datasets, has seamless integration with AWS services, and strong durability guarantees for the raw data.

+**AWS Glue** - handles cataloging and ETL operations with reduced overhead due to its serverless architecture, while automatically discovering schemas and efficiently converting Medicare CSV files to Parquet format.

+**Parquet Format** - optimizes the raw data storage by providing 2-4x better query performance through columnar storage, reducing storage costs with compression, and enabling partition pruning for faster loading to the data warehouse.

+**Snowflake** - Data warehouse that enables:
+- Separation of storage and compute for optimal cost management
+- Auto-suspension capabilities that reduce costs by ~40% compared to always-on solutions
+- Superior performance for complex analytical queries on healthcare data
+- Simple workload isolation that supports concurrent analyst and data scientist access

+**dbt (data build tool)** - powers the transformations due to its SQL-based approach that simplifies development, built-in testing for data quality, and automated documentation for Medicare data lineage.

 ## Data Files